Most Stressful Jobs: #7 Corporate Executive, Emily Coborn [VIDEO]

 In the grocery business, supplying products that customers need is key but sometimes mother nature has other plans.

 "Supply issues with strawberries that are grown in California.
-Over the last couple of weeks they have had record rain and so that's effecting the quality of the strawberries that we carry in our stores.
+Over the last couple of weeks they have had record rain and so that's affecting the quality of the strawberries that we carry in our stores.
 We're having to react very quickly on pricing or just making sure that our stores have the right supply.
 Ultimately we need to make sure that that's driving sales."

 Regardless of stress, Coborn loves her unpredictable work day.